DataWanderers/find-a-similar-pro-cyclist/README.md

 <p align="center"> <img src="assets/app.png" alt="app"/> </p>

-**Note**: Starting November 28, 2022, the free Heroku resources will not be available anymore.
+**Note**: Starting Nov.
+28, 2022, the free Heroku resources are not available anymore.
 Enjoy the app while you can!

 ## Why?
 This little tool has several possible applications: